Trump’s Black supporters bring attacks from the Internet to convention prime time, in answer to diverse Democratic ticket

 All are followed by Jones, the Georgia lawmaker, on Twitter — among just 127 accounts he follows.
 Diamond and Silk’s account is one of just 50 followed by Trump.

-“It is because of the huge platform on social media enjoyed by someone like Candace Owens that these attacks, from denying the Blackness of Kamala Harris to suggesting anyone voting for the Democratic ticket is enslaved in some way, have been introduced to a national audience,” said Tyler D. Parry, a professor of African American history at the University of Nevada-Las Vegas.
+“It is because of the huge platform on social media enjoyed by someone like Candace Owens that these attacks, from denying the Blackness of Kamala Harris to suggesting anyone voting for the Democratic ticket is enslaved in some way, have been introduced to a national audience,” said Tyler D. Parry, a professor of African American history at the University of Nevada at Las Vegas.
 “These ideas have never been more popular among a certain segment of the Republican Party than they are now.”

 The political combat shows how the diversity that marks the Black community and the debates within it about what signifies Black identity in America are being weaponized by Trump and his associates.
-Last year, Donald Trump Jr. amplified criticism of Harris arising from a small movement on the left holding that Harris’s roots in Jamaica and India mean she is not connected to the history of Black people whose ancestors were enslaved in America.
+Last year, Donald Trump Jr. amplified criticism of Harris arising from a small movement on the left holding that Harris’s roots in Jamaica and India mean she is not connected to the history of Black people whose ancestors were enslaved in the United States.

 He later deleted the tweet.
 But some of the president’s most vocal Black supporters have been unwavering in their criticism.
 David J. Harris Jr., a pro-Trump commentator and founder of a health supplement company, argued on his blog that the president was right to lend credence to a racist conspiracy theory about the senator’s citizenship.